A New Year, a New Political Reality for President Obama

 Listen to/Watch entire show:

 There will be several challenges ahead for President Obama as he deals with a new Congress and a House controlled by Republicans.
 How will the new political dynamic on Capitol Hill affect the White House?
 What new faces will Obama bring in to his administration to help shape his policies on the economy and Afghanistan?
 What can he accomplish with the 2012 election already on the horizon?
-Also, could record-breaking rainfall bring an end California's drought?
-On Reporter's Notebook, the story of Vivian Maier, who worked as a nanny for families on Chicago's North Shore for nearly 40 years -- and made what are being called some of the most remarkable street photos of the 20th century.
+Also, Denmark and Sweden arrest five in an "imminent" terror plot, and the story of Vivian Maier, who worked as a nanny for families on Chicago's North Shore for nearly 40 years -- and made what are being called some of the most remarkable street photos of the 20th century.
 Sara Terry guest hosts.

 Banner image: Pete Souza/The White House via Getty Images